TOWN OF MARION

 Discussion – Potential Pier Project – 35 East Avenue, c/o CLE Engineering

 Susan Nilson was present for this discussion.
 The property has an existing 50’ floating dock system consisting of a timber gangway and a series of timber floats that extend into the water.
 The property owners are considering one pile supported span to the outer float in place of the series of timber floats; Ms. Nilson said the Harbormaster supports this concept.
 The lot does not meet the current zoning requirements and Ms. Nilson is before the Board for their input (would the project be considered new construction or the reconstruction of an existing structure) prior to submitting an application.
 Member Gonsalves said the proposal would be an improvement from an environmental standpoint.
-Ms. Nilson said the project will require review from the Conservation Commission, Chapter 91, and the Army Corps of Engineers.
+Ms. Nilson said the project will require review from the Conservation Commission, Chapter 91, and

 After discussion it was agreed that the Board considered the project the reconstruction of an existing structure and that it was a Building Department issue.